stdlib-js/stdlib/tools/ci/appveyor/README.md

 > [Appveyor][appveyor] scripts.

-This directory contains scripts for managing the [Appveyor][appveyor] (a continuous integration service for Windows) build lifecycle.
+This directory contains scripts for managing the build lifecycle on [Appveyor][appveyor], a continuous integration service for Windows.

 <section class="links">